ncatlab/nlab-content/pages/9/2/9/3/3929/content.md

 1. (with E. Faro) On the canonical algebraic structure of a category, J. Pure Appl.
 Algebra 154 (2000) 159–176.
 1. (with G. Janelidze) Central extensions in universal algebra: a unification of three notions, Algebra Universalis 44 (2000) 123–128.
 1. (with S. Lack) V-Cat is locally presentable or locally bounded when V is so, Theory and Applications of Categories 8 (2001) 555–575.
-1. (with G. Janelidze) A note on actions of amonoidal category, Theory and Applications of Categories 9 (2001) 61–91.
+1. (with G. Janelidze) A note on actions of a monoidal category, Theory and Applications of Categories 9 (2001) 61–91.
 1. (with A. Labella, R. Street and V. Schmitt) Categories enriched on both sides, J. Pure Appl.
 Algebra 168 (2002) 53–98.
 1. (with S. Lack) Monoidal functors generated by adjunctions, with applications to transport of structure along an equivalence, Fields Institute Communications 43 (2004) 319–340.
 Gregory Maxwell Kelly 1930–2007 251
 1. On the operads of J. P. May, Reprints in Theory and Applications of Categories 13 (2005) 1–13.